Flyves/Dropshot-Renderer/README.md

 ### Executing program

 1) Place a black and white version of the video you want to render in `./src/main/resources/video/`.
 Make sure it is called `bad.mp4`.
 2) Run the `./src/main/python/AppMonitor/main.py` script in administrator.
+Make sure you are using the python version from the RLBot framework (should be python 3.7).
 3) Once the rendering is done, you can use something like [ffmpeg](https://ffmpeg.org/) to create a video from images.

 > Important notice!